Code-Institute-Submissions/rupaulquiz/README.md

 When testing the custom CSS, I wrapped each div in different coloured margins, so I could see exactly what happened at each screen size.
 These were removed when I was happy with the design.

+I manually tested the functionality added in commit 4, by adding incorrect answers to the questions, and checking that these and the user name I chose were added to the relevant .txt files in the data folder.